CAEP ACCREDITATION AND ASSESSMENT

 According to CAEP’s Evidence Guide, the responsibility lies with the EPP to provide valid (and reliable) evidence.
 CAEP is committed to stronger preparation and accreditation data.
 The profession needs evidence that assessment is intentional, purposeful, and addresses deliberately posed questions of importance.
 Such reporting entails interpretation and reflection; measures need to be integrated and holistic; and approaches to its assessment can be qualitative and quantitative, and direct and indirect.
 ALL EPP created assessments used in the CAEP review must meet the Sufficient level on the CAEP Instrument rubric.

-The attached validity and relaibility plan provides instruction on how te EPP will develop Validity and reliabililty for EPP created assessments.
+The attached validity and reliability plan provides instruction on how te EPP will develop Validity and reliability for EPP created assessments.